Eric-Chin-URI/UNISWAP/CONDUCT.md

   Assignments will be posted on github projects board.

 ## Participation
-  Participation will be be judged by work on assigned tasks as well as general engagmnent.
+  Participation will be be judged by work on assigned tasks as well as general engagement.

 ## Meeting Times and Locations/Mediums
-  Meetings during class and weekly virtual meet on mondays.
+  There will be meetings during class and weekly virtual meeting on Mondays.

 ## Agenda and Minutes /Notes
-  Scrum Master will be taking notes during the meetings.
+  Scrum Master will be taking notes during the meetings and share them with the group through Discord.

 ## Promptness
-  Due dates are mondays before meeting, any extionsion must be addressed during meeting
+  Due dates are Mondays before meeting, any extension must be addressed during meeting.

 ## Conversational Courtesies
-  General participation, and adequate conduct are mandetory.
+  General participation, and adequate conduct are mandatory.

 ## Enforcement/ Feedback
-  If a member raises an issue regarding another individual, it will be addressed during meetings and the other members will decide course of action.
+  If a member raises an issue regarding another individual, it will be addressed during meetings and the other members will decide course of action; CTO staff may be involved if needed.